ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 ---

-A) It prevents the motor from overrunning the switches
+A) It makes installation easier

-B) It increases motor speed
+B) It prevents the motor from overrunning the switches

-C) It reduces power consumption
+C) It increases motor speed

-D) It makes installation easier
+D) It reduces power consumption

 ---

-A) It prevents the motor from overrunning the switches
+B) It prevents the motor from overrunning the switches

 ///